-7. Storm water management: Use localised berms or trenches to prevent storm water from flowing into active mining areas Maintain a small bunded area for temporary storage of waste.
+7. Storm water management: Use localised berms or trenches to prevent storm water from flowing into active mining areas ✓ Visual Trenches and berms are in place around the mine which can act to prevent storm water flow into the active mining area.
+Maintain a small bunded area for temporary storage of waste.
 If over time, concerns arise from excessive erosion or ponding of water (which has not been a concerning since the early 1980's), the mine will employ a specialist to draw up a detailed storm water management plan.
-The plan will be implemented. ✓ ✓ ≭a (✓) Visual Visual N/A Trenches and berms are in place around the mine which can act to prevent storm water flow into the active mining area.
-The single domestic waste container is located on a raised concrete slab which protects it from storm water.
+The plan will be implemented. ✓ a (✓) Visual N/A The single domestic waste container is located on a raised concrete slab which protects it from storm water.
 No evidence of any erosion or prolonged ponding of water.
 At this point in time the auditor sees no need for a detailed storm water plan.
 The commitment remains applicable.
 8. Cleaning up minor hydrocarbon spills: If a small oil spill occurs (less than 2m in diameter) the following steps will be implemented: The source of the spill will be stopped.
 The spill and any contaminated material will be dug up and disposed of in the hazardous waste container and removal from site to be disposed of by the appropriate waste removal company.
-Records of the incident will be kept within a log book.
-Visual No hydrocarbon spill was noted in any of the areas visited by the auditor.
+Records of the incident will be kept within a log book. ≭ a (√) Visual No hydrocarbon spill was noted in any of the areas visited by the auditor.
 See Figure 3 for the areas visited.
 The commitment remains applicable should a spill occur in future.